Jak-3-Modifer/Jak-3-ReBalanced/README.md

 *Missions that encourage the use of Light Freeze

-*Dark Jak takes no damage from Dark Bipedals
+*Dark Jak takes no damage from Dark Bipedals and Eco creatures

-`Missions`
+*Light Eco pickups have replaced green Eco pickups, except for one mission

+`Missions and Side Missions`

-~Arenas have different challenges; Timed, no damage or no all ammo depletion
+~Arenas have different challenges: timed, no damage, or no ammo depletion

-~Kangarats are faster if on lizard
+~Kangarats are faster (if on lizard)

-~Catch Lizards now used the Tough Puppy instead
+~Catch Lizards now use the Tough Puppy instead

-~Artifact race timer is tighter
+~Artifact race 1 timer is tighter

 ~During the chase marauder sequence, the bridges have been removed

+~One Custom side mission

+~New weapons added to city port assault

+~Some changes to factory level

+~Some changes to the eco mine level

+~Different music for Hunt Metal Heads (unused track)

+~New music for Forest level

 `Vehicles`

-:Dune Hopper now has a burst fire
+: Dune Hopper now has a burst fire

-:Dune Hopper now has a custom purchasable secret
+: Dune Hopper now has a custom purchasable secret

-:Vehicles TTK has been altered
+: Vehicles weapon TTK has been altered

-:Gila Stomper is heavier
+: Gila Stomper is front-heavy

-`Side Missions and Secerts`
+: Blue Hellcat Cruiser has stiffer handling

+:

+`Currency and Secrets`

 |Costs of gun upgrades increased